MahBadran93/ROS_Project/README.md

 - If we want to create our own custom sequence of waypoints and implement the navigation through all the points autonomously, let's execute the following:
    - First, we set up waypoints locations.
 So, what we need is a coordinates of the waypoints with respect to map reference frame.
 To implement that, we create a list or a dictionary of our waypoint coordinates.
       ```
+      # Create the dictionary
       locations = Dict()
+      # add our waypoint names and values.
       locations['waypoint1'] = Pose(Point(0.5, 4.0, 0.000), Quaternion(0.000, 0.000, 0.223, 0.975))
       locations['waypoint2'] = Pose(Point(-1.3, 2.382, 0.000),Quaternion(0.000, 0.000, -0.670, 0.743))
       locations['waypoint13'] = Pose(Point(-3.756, 6.401, 0.100), Quaternion(0.000, 0.000, 0.733, 0.680))